DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/grouping.md

 To add this functionality, use the `GroupingPanel` and `TableHeaderRow` plugins.

 By default, the `TableHeaderRow` plugin is not configured to allow an end-user to change grouping.
-To enable this feature set the `groupingEnabled` property to `true`.
+To enable this feature set the `groupingEnabled` property to true.

 If you are using the DataGrid's sorting features, you might also need a cability to allow an end-user to change sorting by grouped columns.
-To enable this feature set the `sortingEnabled` property of the `GroupingPanel` plugin to `true`.
+To enable this feature set the `sortingEnabled` property of the `GroupingPanel` plugin to true.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/grouping/local-grouping-with-ui)